syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Formulas.md

 ---
 title: Working with Formulas
-description: This section explains about how to create, read, edit & calculate formula in an Excel file.
+description: Learn how to create, read, edit & calculate formula in an Excel file.
 It provides support for all types of formula that Microsoft Excel supports.
 platform: File-formats
 control: XlsIO
 documentation: UG